diegoeis/diegoeis.com/content/posts/service-dominant-logic-marketing.md

 conhecimento sobre uma parte do negócio.
 Nesse caos, a ênfase está mais ligado aos aspectos intangíveis.

-> *Customers do not buy goods or services: [T]hey buy offerings which render
-> services which create value….
+> Customers do not buy goods or services: [T]hey buy offerings which render services which create value….
 The traditional division between goods and services is long outdated.
 It is not a matter of redefining services and seeing them from a customer perspective; activities render services, things render services.
-The shift in focus to services is a shift from the means and the producer perspective to the utilization and the customer perspective. —
+The shift in focus to services is a shift from the means and the producer perspective to the utilization and the customer perspective. — Gummesson, (1995, p.
+250–51)
-***Gummesson**** (1995, p.
-250–51)**

 O Service Logic Dominant propõe que a forma de trabalhar deve ser mais abrangente, integrando produtos com serviços, fornecendo uma estrutura mais